Sahilgupta4103/BLOCKCHAIN-BASICS/README.md

 # Blockchain
-This is a repository for the content I read and study for blockchain basics.
+This is a repository for the content I am reading and studying for blockchain basics.